Inflation in Korea

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Merchandise exports jumped 16.7% on an annual basis in September, following August’s 34.8% upturn.
+Merchandise exports rose 5.4% on an annual basis in June, following May’s 21.3% upturn.

 July 1, 2022

 The S&P Global Manufacturing Purchasing Managers' Index (PMI) came in at 51.3 in June, down from May's 51.8.

 Korea: Business confidence among manufacturing firms records worst reading since February 2021 in July